flairNLP/flair/resources/docs/TUTORIAL_TRAINING_MODELS.md

 weighted avg     0.7635    0.7732    0.7655      2491
 ```

+This report ives us a breakdown of the precision, recall and F1 score of all classes, as well as overall.

-Let's look at these steps one-by-one:
+Now let's look at the steps in the training script one-by-one:

 ### Step 1: Loading the Corpus